Utah Wedding Photographers

 A license fee is charged in most counties, which includes two certified copies of the license.
 Note: Some counties do not charge a fee for the license, but do charge for the certified copies.

 Utah requires you to have two people who are over the age of 18 witness your ceremony and a qualified officiant (like a religious leader or government official) to solemnize your union.
-Since we are a husband and wife duo, we are more than happy to act as the witnesses to your wedding ceremony, should you need us to!
+Since there are two of us, we are more than happy to act as the witnesses to your wedding ceremony if needed, or Kyle has recently been ordained and can solemnize your marriage as well!